- How long has the hospice organization been established in the community?

 - What services are available after hours?

-- How often will the hospice staff visit the survivor and caregiver at home?
+- How often will the hospice staff visit the patient and caregiver at home?

 - What hospice services are not paid for by insurance, Medicare, or Medicaid?

-- How is the survivor’s personal physician involved in hospice care?
+- How is the patient’s personal physician involved in hospice care?

 - What is the role of the hospice physician?

 - Which cancer-fighting treatments can be continued and which must be stopped?